worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/dedication.md

 I dedicate the Time Machine For Peace social invention project to the following people:

  - Victims of war in all forms, both external and internal
- - American veterans who took the oath to support and defend the values of the US Constitution ...especially those who paid the ultimate price ...especially those who embrace a fierce hatred for war
+ - American veterans who took the oath to support and defend the values of the US Constitution ...especially those who paid the ultimate price ...especially those who embrace a fierce hatred for war.
+Without you, I would not have the immense priviledge up upbringing in domestic peace that allowed me to grow into what I am.
  - Law enforcement
  - People struggling with mental illness
  - Atypical people struggling to be themselves in a judgemental xenophobic world